The NFL's fastest players: Everyone's chasing Tyreek

 Track times: N/A | 40 time: 4.34

 Playing in the secondary is more about short-area closing speed and the ability to transition (or break) on the ball.
 That's why it can be hard to compare the long speed of Peterson to the wide receivers on this list.
 But if we go back to some of his punt returns earlier in his career (watch) or take a look at his interception this past season versus the Bills when he opened it up to track the ball (watch), there's no doubt that Peterson belongs with this group.
-He's a low 4.3 guy all day.
+He's a low-4.3 guy all day.

 12. Julio Jones, WR, Atlanta Falcons